-- Obesity has been found to be a risk factor for diffuse large B-cell lymphoma (DLBCL). - Genomewide-association studies, an approach used in genetics research to associate specific genetic variations with particular diseases, have found loci (meaning the position of a gene or mutation on a chromosome) that are associated with excessive risk for follicular lymphoma, marginal zone lymphoma and DLBCL. - Immune suppression is one of the most clearly established risk factors for NHL.
+- Obesity has been found to be a risk factor for diffuse large B-cell lymphoma (DLBCL). - Genome wide-association studies, an approach used in genetics research to associate specific genetic variations with particular diseases, have found loci (the position of a gene or mutation on a chromosome) that are associated with excessive risk for follicular lymphoma, marginal zone lymphoma and DLBCL. - Immune suppression is one of the most clearly established risk factors for NHL.
 People with autoimmune diseases, such as rheumatoid arthritis and systemic lupus erythematosus, acquired immunodeficiencies including HIV/AIDS, and organ transplant recipients have an elevated risk for NHL.
 Whether this increased risk is related only to the immune disease, or to the immunosuppressive therapies employed to treat it, is not clear. - A number of occupational and environmental factors have also been associated with NHL.
 Farming communities have a higher incidence of NHL, and farm work has been linked to major NHL subtypes and to NHL overall.
-This observation has led to research on agricultural chemicals, such as pesticides, solvents, fuels, oils and other agents that are potentially carcinogenic.

-Some studies suggest that specific substances in herbicides and pesticides, such as organochlorine, organophosphate and phenoxy acid compounds, are linked to lymphoma.
+This observation has led to research on agricultural chemicals, such as pesticides, solvents, fuels, oils and other agents that are potentially carcinogenic. - Some studies suggest that specific substances in herbicides and pesticides, such as organochlorine, organophosphate and phenoxy acid compounds, are linked to lymphoma.
 For example, the occupational exposure to nonarsenic insecticides during spraying and application has been classified by the International Agency for Research on Cancer as a "probable human carcinogen" for NHL.
-Data from a recent study from the University of Washington has indicated that people who have high exposure to the glyphosate herbicide Roundup[®], used to kill weeds, have an increased risk of developing NHL.